josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 Play is a learning opportunity.
 It's about understanding how things work in a fair and just society, with rules and laws and more people who matter than just him.

-It's about understanding you can't just change the rules when something happens that you don't like.
+It's about understanding you can't just change the rules or stop the game entirely when something happens that you don't like.
 Because the game is for all of us; we're all in it together.

 The rules are for everyone, and there's more to the game than just winning.